 Despite their plain and humble appearance, the onigiri has a lot going inside its white (or garnished) surface.
-It can be stuffed with a variety of ingredients which makes this seemingly boring dish extremely exciting and delicious.
-No wonder, it’s a hot-selling item at the convenience stores, street-corner shops, and specialized restaurants.
+It can be stuffed with a variety of ingredients, which makes this seemingly boring dish extremely exciting and delicious.
+No wonder it’s a hot-selling item at the convenience stores, street-corner shops, and specialised restaurants in Japan.

-Onigiri is Japanese food prepared from cooked white rice formed into triangle or circle shapes and have a deep-rooted history that goes back to the 1st Century AD.
-During the excavations, hard clumps of steamed rice have been found at ruins in Japan that date back an incredible 2000 years ago.
-These were probably used as food for soldiers and easy meals for travellers making their way across the islands of Japan.
+During excavations, hard clumps of steamed rice have been found at ruins in Japan that date back an incredible 2000 years ago.
+These were probably used as food for foot soldiers and easy meals for travellers making their way across the islands of Japan.

 The Journey to Modern Day Onigiri

-Onigiri has several other names such as nigirimeshi or omusubi, based on t regional influences and the different shapes.
-Despite a few variations, onigiri became the most commonly used name for the dish not only in Japan but in several parts of the world.
+Onigiri has several other names, including nigirimeshi and omusubi, based on their regional influences and different shapes.
+Despite a few variations, onigiri became the most commonly-used name for the dish not only in Japan but in many other parts of the world.

-Although we usually think of triangular shape with a nori strip outside when talking about the Japanese rice balls, they may come in various other forms too.
-So, if you come across flat, cylindrical, or rice balls wrapped in other things, don’t be surprised.
-Here are 7 interesting variations of the dish.
+Although we usually think of triangular shape with a nori strip outside when talking about the Japanese rice balls, onigiri may come in various other forms too.
+So, if you come across flat or cylindrical onigiri, or rice balls wrapped in other things, don’t be surprised.
+Here are seven interesting types of onigiri.

 1. Plain Unfilled Onigiri

-A common myth about the dish is that there has to be a filling inside, but this is not necessary.
+A common myth about the dish is that there has to be a filling inside, but this is not necessarily the case.
 A plain and slightly salted ball of steamed rice is also known as onigiri.
 It may have no fillings or wrap on the outside.
-This variety tastes best when you use the finest quality shinmai (first crop) rice to savor the pure flavors.
+This variety tastes best when you use the finest quality shinmai (first crop) rice to savour the pure flavours.

-A tip for beginners – if you wish to make the dish at home, make sure you use short-grain rice as it has a sticky texture.
-Medium grain rice may also work to some extent but long-grain varieties are a complete no-no as they will not stick together to form that unique shape.
+A tip for onigiri beginners: if you wish to make the dish at home, make sure you use short-grain rice as it has a sticky texture.
+Medium grain rice may also work to some extent but long-grain varieties are a complete no-no as they will not stick together to form that unique and satisfying onirigi shape.
 Also, ask for the new or first crop of the harvest season or shinmai variety at the grocery store.

 3. Mixed rice onigiri